canonical/kafka-k8s-operator/docs/explanation/e-hardening.md

 distribution binaries built by Canonical, and available in the [Kafka release page](https://launchpad.net/kafka-releases) and [ZooKeeper release page](https://launchpad.net/zookeeper-releases), respectively.
 Both images are based on Ubuntu 22.04.
-The images that can be found in the [Charmed Kafka rock](https://github.com/canonical/charmed-spark-rock) and [Charmed ZooKeeper](https://github.com/canonical/charmed-zookeeper-rock) Github repositories are used as the base images for the different pods providing Kafka and ZooKeeper services.
+The images that can be found in the [Charmed Kafka rock](https://github.com/canonical/charmed-spark-rock) and [Charmed ZooKeeper rock](https://github.com/canonical/charmed-zookeeper-rock) Github repositories are used as the base images for the different pods providing Kafka and ZooKeeper services.
 The following table summarise the relation between the component and its underlying base image.